 My family and I completed the Great Loop in October 2017.
 After returning to our land home, we all missed the water terribly, as well as the life it afforded us.
 So, we knew we had big decisions to make.
 After my husband Ben reinvented his career to focus on marine electronics, we moved back to the boat in July 2018.
 Aboard our 57' Carver Voyager, Have Another Day, with our two daughters, Molly (14) and Madelyn (11), Ben worked from the boat, and I homeschooled the girls.

 We loved every minute of our Loop, and sharing this small section of our family adventure with Marinalife brings back fond memories.
-Travelling through the historic Hudson River Valley was a special trip that gave our girls a firsthand experience into the lives of people who lived there long ago.
+Traveling through the historic Hudson River Valley was a special trip that gave our girls a firsthand experience into the lives of people who lived there long ago.

 The Hudson River Valley took us 155 miles from the Statue of Liberty (mile 155) to the start of the canal system in Troy (mile 0, Lock 1).
 Tidal currents tugged at the boat the entire way.
 The current could be 4 knots in New York Harbor and decrease to around 2 knots when approaching Troy.